Timendus/chipcode/fonts/README.template.md

 :include "font-library.8o"

 # Include the font data for the font(s) you want to use at the end if you use
-# XO-CHIP.
+# XO-CHIP (in the non-executable space).
 Or anywhere you like otherwise.
 :include "fonts/5-pix-wide.8o"
 :include "fonts/4-pix-low.8o"
 ```